joachim-n/action_link/modules/action_link_formatter_links/README.md

 that is returned AJAX, and so it falls back to the default display.

 This includes fields that are show in Views.

+There are two possible workarounds:
+  - Configure the default view display to show the field in question with the same formatter options as the custom options used where the field is shown with action links.
+This only works if there is only one variety of custom formatter options in use.
+  - Implement hook_action_link_style_info_alter() to swap the class for the ajax_entity_field plugin, and in the custom replacement class, return field formatted with the appropriate display options (including the third_party_settings for this module so that the returned field includes the action links).
+The request object can be used to determine which options to use if there are multiple options in use.